mamonaco1973/aws-k8s/README.md

 **This video complements the [AWS AutoScaling](https://github.com/mamonaco1973/aws-flask-asg/blob/main/README.md) and the [Simple AWS Containers](https://github.com/mamonaco1973/aws-flask-container/blob/main/README.md) projects**, where we deployed a simple Python-based microservice using the Flask framework across different cloud platforms.

-This is a **fully automated deployment** of containerized microservices and web apps on **Amazon Web Services (AWS)** — powered by infrastructure-as-code and cloud-native tooling.
+This is a **fully automated deployment** of containerized microservices and web apps with **Amazon EKS (Elastic Kubernetes Service)** — powered by Terraform and shell scripting.

 You'll build and deploy: